LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 ## Knowing who we are (developers, business people, entrepreneurs ..)
 ## Who do we need to recruit for our team?
-## Understand that Blockchain is an enterprise techology which deals with the operation of ledgers and business network where architecture, security and cryptography play importat roles.
+## Understand that Blockchain is an enterprise techology which deals with the operation of ledgers and business networks where architecture, security and cryptography play importat roles.
 ## Lets take a look: [Transparency from farm to cup](https://www.ibm.com/thought-leadership/blockchainbean/)

 <img src="Garage.png">